Integration with Britain Party: History

 Robert Peliza, leader of the IWBP.

-The party was established in February 1967 by Robert Peliza, a former member of the Association for the Advancement of Civil Rights (AACR), and called full integration with the United Kingdom, including electing MPs to the British Parliament.
-In the 1969 elections the AACR emerged as the largest party with seven of the 15 seats in the House of Assembly, with the IWBP winning five and the Isola Group three.
-Joshua Hassan, the leader of the AACR was unable to get the support of the Isola Group, who supported Peliza and allowed him to form a government.
+The party was established in February 1967 by Robert Peliza, a former member of the Association for the Advancement of Civil Rights (AACR), calling for full integration with the United Kingdom, including direct parliamentary representation in Westminster.

+In the 1969 elections, the AACR emerged as the largest party with seven of the fifteen seats in the House of Assembly, with the IWBP winning five and the Isola Group of independents winning three.
+The AACR, led by Joshua Hassan, was unable to form a coalition government with the Isola Group, who instead supported Peliza and formed a government with him.

-After the defection of an Isola Group member, Peliza dissolved the House of Assembly in June 1972 and called early elections.
-Although the IWBP won seven seats, it was defeated by the AACR, which obtained eight seats and 52% of vote, as the Isola Group lost all three seats.
-The results returned Joshua Hassan to power, leaving Peliza as leader of the Opposition.
-In October 1972, Maurice Xiberras took over as party and Opposition leader.
+After Alfred Gache, a member of the Isola Group, defected to the AACR on 1 June 1972, the IWBP could no longer command a majority, and thus could not form a government.
+Peliza dissolved the House of Assembly and called early elections on 23 June.
+Although the IWBP won seven seats, it was defeated by the AACR, which obtained eight seats and 52% of the vote, while the Isola Group disbanded with both Peter and William Isola joining the IWBP.
+The results returned Joshua Hassan to power, leaving Peliza as Leader of the Opposition.
+In October 1972, Maurice Xiberras took over as party and opposition leader.

-The party political stands were mainly two: the parity of wages between the labour force in Gibraltar and that in the United Kingdom and the achievement of the integration with the United Kingdom.
-Although the struggle on parity was successful, with Gibraltar workers gaining parity in July 1978, the party's main aim of closer links with the UK was dealt a severe blow when in 1975, the British Foreign Office Minister, Roy Hattersley, stated that integration was not acceptable to the British Government.
-In spite of this, during early 1976, a Gibraltarian cross-party Constitution Committee began to work on a proposal of constitutional changes that involved a further integration of Gibraltar with the United Kingdom.
-A delegation of the Constitution Committee, comprising Joshua Hassan and Maurice Xiberras visited London in June 1976, but were unable to convince the United Kingdom Government which, in response, issued a memorandum rejecting the proposals.
+The party had two main political goals, namely achieving parity of wages between the labour force in Gibraltar and that in the United Kingdom and integrating with the United Kingdom.
+Although they were successful with the first of these objectives, with Gibraltar workers gaining parity of wages in July 1978, the party's main aim of union with the UK was dealt a severe blow in 1975, when Roy Hattersley, at the time a junior minister in the British Foreign Office, stated that integration was not acceptable to the British Government.
+Despite this, in early 1976 a cross-party Constitution Committee was established in Gibraltar to discuss and plan for constitutional changes involving the further integration of Gibraltar with the United Kingdom.
+Joshua Hassan and Maurice Xiberras visited London in June 1976 as delegates of the Constitution Committee, but were unable to convince the British Government to support their proposals, leading Hattersley to issue a memorandum rejecting the proposals on behalf of the Government.

-As a result of the British government's stance, the IWBP was dissolved shortly before the 1976 elections.
+As a result of the British Government's clear repudiation of their entire raison d'être, the IWBP was dissolved shortly before the 1976 elections.
 The AACR won eight seats (with a personal vote of 75.3% for its leader Hassan) and returned to power, although Xiberras was elected as an independent.